Q: Where do you get your fish?

 Q: What do I do with a whole fish?

-A: You can ask Dylan or one of the other farmers market workers how to fillet it, but you can also cook it whole.
+A: You can ask our farmers market workers for tips on how to fillet it, but you can also cook it whole.
 Stuff the belly of the fish with lemon, onion, garlic, butter and fresh herbs of your choice, wrap in foil, and grill or bake it.

 Q: What is a Keta?

 A: Keta is another name for chum salmon.
 There is a stigma attached to the name “Chum,” mostly due to people referring to bait as chum on the East Coast.
 Many people who have caught Keta salmon in rivers believe that they are mushy and pale as a species, but this is actually a characteristic of these fish once they have been in low-salinity water for a period of time.
-Keta that are ocean-run have firm, orange-hued flesh and are very suitable served as an entree.
+Keta that are ocean-run come out of the water with brilliant silver scales and have firm, orange-hued flesh and are very suitable served as an entree.

 Q: Can I take your salmon on the plane with me?